Fede-stack/Adaptive-RAG-for-Psychological-Assessment/README.md

 # Adaptive-RAG-for-Psychological-Assessment

-This repository contains the code related to the work ``Are LLMs effective psychological assessors?
-Leveraging adaptive RAG for interpretable mental health screening through psychometric practice''.
+This repository contains the code related to the work "Are LLMs effective psychological assessors?
+Leveraging adaptive RAG for interpretable mental health screening through psychometric practice".